api-platform/docs/core/graphql.md

 ### Enable Update Subscriptions for a Resource

-To enable update subscriptions for a resource, three conditions have to be met:
+To enable update subscriptions for a resource, these conditions have to be met:

 * the [Mercure hub and bundle need to be installed and configured](mercure.md#installing-mercure-support).
 * Mercure needs to be enabled for the resource.
 * the `update` mutation needs to be enabled for the resource.
+* the subscription needs to be enabled for the resource.

 For instance, your resource should look like this: